absolunet/docs-node-ioc/src/docs/05_data/04_migrations-and-seeders/en.md

-### The `db:seed` command
+### The db:seed command

-To run your database seeder, simply run the `db:seed` command. it will, by default, run the `DatabaseSeeder.js` file and ignore all the others.
+To run your database seeder, simply run the `db:seed` command.
+It will, by default, run the `DatabaseSeeder.js` file and ignore all the others.

 ```
 node ioc db:seed